- What Is Vitamin A & Why Is It Essential?

 Last Updated on

 Vitamin A is popularly known as the perfect antioxidant.
-It is also integral to a healthy pregnancy given its ability to prevent anaemia, encourage metabolism, and promote facets of foetal development such as cell growth and vision.
+It is integral to a healthy pregnancy due to its abilities to prevent anaemia, encourage metabolism, and promote facets of foetal development such as cell growth and vision.
 It is also known as an immune-enhancing nutrient.
-However, too much of Vitamin A is also not a good thing when you are pregnant.
-So, here’s all you need to know about this critical vitamin to ensure moderate intake throughout your pregnancy.
+However, too much of anything is not a good thing, and the same is with Vitamin A, especially when you are pregnant.
+Here’s all you need to know about this essential vitamin to ensure moderate intake throughout your pregnancy.

-What Is Vitamin A And Why It Is Essential?
+What Is Vitamin A & Why Is It Essential?

 Benefits of Vitamin A for Pregnant Women

-Taking Vitamin A while pregnant but in the right amounts ensures proper foetal growth and development.
-The health of bones, teeth, skin, and vision of the foetus is ensured when there are adequate levels of this vitamin present.
-Risk of Vitamin A deficiency arises in the third trimester which is a time when the baby’s growth is at a fast pace and there is increase in blood volume.
+Taking Vitamin A while pregnant in the right amounts ensures proper foetal growth and development.
+The health of bones, teeth, skin, and vision in the foetus is ensured when there are adequate levels of this vitamin present.
+Risk of Vitamin A deficiency arises in the third trimester ,which is a time when the baby’s growth is at a fast pace and there is increase in blood volume.

 How Much Vitamin A Can You Consume During Pregnancy?

-The recommended dose of Vitamin A in pregnancy for women over the age of 19 is up to 770 mcg RAE or 2565 IU daily.
-The upper limit is set at 2800 mcg RAE or 10,000 IU per day including various sources such as supplements, meat, and fortified food items.
+The recommended dose of Vitamin A in pregnancy for women over the age of 19 is up to 770 mcg RAE, or 2565 IU, daily.
+The upper limit is set at 2800 mcg RAE, or 10,000 IU, per day, through various sources such as supplements, meat, and fortified food items.

 What If You Do Not Get Enough Vitamin A?

-Ideally, a well-balanced diet should ensure that you get your daily quota of Vitamin A, since fruits and vegetables as well as dairy products are rich in this essential nutrient.
-Some food items have a high level of Vitamin A while others carry it in moderation.
+Some food items have a high level of Vitamin A, while others carry it in moderation.
 Here is a list to help you figure out what to include in your daily meals.